cynkra/dm/README.md

 ## Good to Know

-Multiple, linked tables are a common concept within computer science.
+Multiple, linked tables are a common concept in database management.
 Since many R users have a background in other disciplines, we present five important terms in relational data modeling to jump-start working with {dm}.